 Jeremy Sarachan, Chair

 Our students develop a passion for creative work within the various media professions.
-While some students pursue careers as filmmakers and television producers, others study social media, public relations, advertising, or media analytics.
-Still others pursue journalism and non-fiction storytelling through documentary production, photography, and emerging media forms.
+While some students pursue careers as filmmakers and television producers, others study social media, advertising, or media analytics.
+Still others pursue journalism and non-fiction storytelling through documentary production, photography, and writing for online news and sports publications.

 We offer small classes and personalized attention in a liberal arts setting.
-The college's proximity to downtown Rochester, NY allows student to participate in multiple internships, class partnerships with local businesses and nonprofits, and frequent networking opportunities.
+St. John Fisher University's proximity to downtown Rochester allows students to participate in multiple internships and class partnerships with local businesses and nonprofits.

 Students may focus in one or more of these areas:

-Journalism and Documentary – Students enrolled in journalism and documentary filmmaking learn to tell non-fiction stories about social issues and develop their skills as writers, directors, researchers, and editors.
+Journalism and Documentary – Students enrolled in journalism and documentary filmmaking learn to tell non-fiction stories and develop their skills as writers, directors, researchers, and editors.

 Communication and Media Studies – Students examine such areas as visual communication, media economics, health communication, media and politics, and film and television analysis to prepare for a variety of professions or to pursue graduate work in communication, law, or business.